qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Source Properties
 =================

-|general| Use this tab to make general settings for the vector layer.
+|system| Use this tab to define general settings for the vector layer.
-There are several options available:
+Available options are:

 Settings
 --------